Guide to Down Payment Assistance in All 50 States

 Oregon Down Payment Assistance

-Oregon offers 37 down payment resource homeownership programs through 29 agencies.
-These include a number of local programs with the Down Payment Assistance Programs for First Time Homebuyers initiative.
-Buyers who complete a homeownership education program can qualify for up to $15,000 toward down payment and closing costs.
-Available to low and very low-income families and individuals, the awards are funded by the state.
+Oregon offers a number of local programs available with OHCS Down Payment Assistance.
+Buyers who complete a homeownership education program can qualify for funds toward down their payment and closing costs.
+Available to low and very low-income families and individuals, the awards are funded by the state and administered by local community agencies.

 Pennsylvania Down Payment Assistance

-Known as "The Keystone State," Pennsylvania is home to 86 down payment homeownership programs and 46 agencies.
-The Keystone Advantage Assistance Loan Program is a second mortgage.
+Known as "The Keystone State," Pennsylvania's primary down payment offer is the Keystone Advantage Assistance Loan Program is a second mortgage.
 It covers home purchase closing costs up to 4% of the final purchase price, or $6,000 -- whichever is less.
-Borrowers repay it monthly at 0% interest.
+Borrowers repay the interest-free ten-year loan each month.
+There's also the Keystone Forgivable in Ten Years (K-FIT) program, where 10% of the assistance amount is forgiven in each year you own the home.

 Rhode Island Down Payment Assistance